Rohini court shootout: Lawyers demand probe, call for abstaining from work | Law-Order

 The 'Coordination Committee of all District Courts Bar Associations in Delhi' called for suspension of work on Saturday and said it will decide the further course of action in a meeting that has been called for Monday.

 “A senior level investigation is required to look into the incident.
 This raises a question mark on the security.
-How could someone take a gun not just inside the premises but inside a courtroom,” he questioned.
+How could someone, lawyer or litigant, take a gun not just inside the premises but inside a courtroom,” he questioned.

-“We are meeting the commissioner of police tomorrow and will raise our concerns.
-Nobody, including the judges and the lawyers, is safe.
-If the steps are not taken to safeguard those inside the court premises, we will extend our strike further,” he said.
+If the steps are not taken to safeguard those inside the court premises, the committee will extend the strike further, he said.

-Jailed gangster Jitendra Gogi was shot dead inside a packed Rohini courtroom here by two assailants dressed as lawyers who were also killed in a police counter-fire, officials said.
+He said such incidents have been repeatedly happening not just in the Rohini but also in Karkardooma courts premises and that the court security was at stake.

+“Despite raising this issue to Delhi Police Commissioner in multiple occasions in the recent past, no concrete step has been taken.
+It is due to the security personnel's carelessness that such incidents have been recurring,” he said.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)